Management console overview

 View detailed information about a resource group and perform related change operations.

-• Network Settings: If you need to access a special network environment, you must configure the network for the resource group.
-Before configuration, select a network connectivity solution and refer to its documentation for instructions.
+• Network settings: If you need to access a special network environment, you must configure the network for the resource group.
+Before you configure the network, select a network connectivity solution and follow the instructions in its documentation.

-• Associate with Workspace: After you purchase a resource group, you must bind it to a specific Workspace before it can be used.
+• Associate with workspace: After you purchase a resource group, you must associate it with a specific workspace to use it in that workspace.

-You must have the ModifyResourceGroup permission to change the associated workspace.
-For information about granting permissions, see Fine-grained console access control: Custom policies.
+You must have the ModifyResourceGroup permission to change its workspace association.
+For information about how to grant permissions, see Console-level fine-grained permission control: Custom policies.

-• More operations: You can click image to perform operations like Scale Out, Scale In, Renew, Unsubscribe, Quota Management, Change Billing Method, and Change Concurrency Limit for Data Scheduling on the resource group.
+• More operations: You can click image to perform operations on the resource group, such as Scale Out, Scale In, Renew, Unsubscribe, Quota Management, Change billing method, and Change Concurrency Limit for Data Scheduling.

 Note